Dust jacket: Oldest dust jackets

 After publishers' cloth bindings started coming into common use on all types of books in the 1820s, the first publishers' dust jackets appeared by the end of that decade.
 The earliest known examples were issued on English literary annuals which were popular from the 1820s to the 1850s.
 These books often had fancy bindings that needed protection.
 The jackets that were used at this time completely enclosed the books like wrapping paper and were sealed shut with wax or glue.

 The oldest publishers' dust jacket now on record was issued in 1829 on an English annual, Friendship's Offering for 1830.
 It was discovered at the Bodleian Library in Oxford by Michael Turner, a former curator and Head of Conservation at the Library.
 Its existence was announced by Oxford in 2009.
 It is three years older than the previous oldest known jacket, which was discovered in 1934 by the English bookman John Carter on another English annual, The Keepsake for 1833 (issued in 1832).
 Both jackets are of the type that completely enclosed the books.

 Most jackets of this type were torn when they were opened and then discarded like gift-wrapping paper; they were not designed to be reused, and surviving examples are known on only a handful of titles.
-The scarcity of jackets of this type, together with the lack of written documentation from publishers of the period, makes it very hard to determine how widely these all-enclosing jackets were used during the period from 1820 to 1850, but they were probably common on ornately bound annuals and on some trade books.
+The scarcity of jackets of this type, together with the lack of written documentation from publishers of the period, makes it very hard to determine how widely these all-enclosing jackets were used during the period from 1820 to 1850, but they were likely common on ornately bound annuals and on some trade books.

-The earliest known dust jackets of the modern style, with flaps, which covered just the binding and left the text block exposed, date from the 1850s, although this type of jacket was probably in at least limited use some years earlier.
+The earliest known dust jackets of the modern style, with flaps, which covered just the binding and left the text block exposed, date from the 1850s, although this type of jacket was likely in at least limited use some years earlier.
 This is the jacket that became standard in the publishing industry and is still in use today.
 It is believed that flap-style jackets were in general use by the 1880s, and probably earlier, although the number of surviving examples from the 1850s, 1860s, and 1870s is too small to prove exactly when they became ubiquitous, and again, there are no known publishers' records that document the use of dust jackets during these decades.
 There are, however, enough surviving examples from the 1890s to state unequivocally that dust jackets were all but universal throughout that decade.
 They were probably issued more often than not by the 1860s and 1870s in Europe, Great Britain, and the United States.